 Sugaring is better for your skin.
 It’s natural, and it’s gentler.
 With sugaring, you remove hair from the root directly!

 If you have sensitive skin it’s definitely the best option!

 Which process is more effective for hair removal?

 There’s definitely a debate here and there are pros and cons to both.
 If you have thick or coarse hair, waxing is going to be more effective.
 Otherwise, sugaring can actually be more effective as the treatment causes less breakage and can pull out more hair.
 In my own experience they results are pretty similar – hair grows back no matter what.
-I found that sugaring is more effective and gets off even the little baby hairs.
+I found that sugaring hair removal is more effective and gets off even the shorter hair.
 Waxing lasts about 4 weeks long (for me) and sugaring lasts about 5 weeks long.
-It’s pretty negligable and for me it’s more about the experience than the result (sugaring is so much more gentle and I love that it’s organic!)
+It’s pretty negligible and for me it’s more about the experience than the result (sugaring is so much more gentle for my specific skin type and I love that it’s organic!)